 The Friends of the Montezuma Wetlands Complex has been an invaluable support group for the federal/state/private partnership.
 They sponsor two annual birding events: the Montezuma Muckrace fund-raising competition in September and the Montezuma Christmas Bird Count in mid to late December.
 Compilations for each event are held at the Montezuma Audubon Center (MAC).

-A companion site and forum for the Trail is the free Montezuma Birding Yahoo group which allows an exchange of current birding tips.
+The Eaton Birding Society has a facebook group that often features species photos and birding news from the Complex.
+A separate site and forum for the Trail is the free Montezuma Birding Yahoo group which allows an exchange of current birding tips.
 There are also more maps, member photo albums, a draft trail guide, and web links on that site.
 (A free Yahoo ID is required to view most files.)
-A new, foldable checklist of birds can be e-mailed to you by contacting The Northeast Naturalist.
+A foldable checklist of birds can be e-mailed to you by contacting The Northeast Naturalist.
 (Please specify .xls or PDF.)
 There's also a Word-version of a checklist for the Montezuma NWR.

 A general Wayne County Birding guide is available as a downloadable PDF from the county tourism office.
 Of particular interest are locations 8, 9 and 10 on pages 8-12.
 These include the Montezuma Audubon Center, the Federal refuge and Howland's Island.
 (Also note the other great birding locations around Wayne County.)

 The Montezuma Birding Trail began as an Americorps service project in cooperation with the Montezuma Audubon Center.
 The part-time Americorps position, a portion of which was devoted to the Trail, was funded through the American Reinvestment and Recovery Act 2009 administered by the Wayne County Action Program (WayneCAP), Inc.

 For more information, or to get an e-mailed copy of the bird checklist (.xls or PDF), contact The Northeast Naturalist.